Even though I’ve dealt with anxiety my whole life, I had my first notable sign of anxiety when I was in sixth grade.

 But instead of battling my anxiety, as well as the rest of the world, I try to work with my anxiety on a daily basis.
 I don’t regret my mental illness, because it has shaped me into the empathetic, sympathetic, accepting, strong person that I am.
 I refuse to give up and hide because of it.
 My life has so much purpose.

 Please remember that you are a very deserving person to live a life that’s not crippled by fear.
 It’s your one and only life.
 You have the power over it.
 You’re strong.
 So, get up and dance.
-Most importantly, just breathe 🙂
+Okay, now breathe. 🙂

 - 5 Ways to Gain More Self-Confidence

 - My Struggle with Hyperhidrosis

 - Why Being a Vegan Gives Me More Anxiety